 |Ulrike Cordes (2009)|

 |Der Pädagoge, der verhinderte Politiker, der Philosoph, Moralische Person

 […] als Ziel, ein <sheng-ren>>, ein <Genius> bzw. <Heiliger> zu werden […]

 |Heiner Rötz (1994, 2006)|

-The majority translation in German online sources was and still is “Philosoph” and “Heiliger” – an extraordinary persistence in error over a hundred years.
-One may find that the timing of the internet revolution was impeccable: the erroneous translations could now spread globally, and the total penetration of Chinese tradition by Western biblical and philosophical readings now seemed permanent and irreversible.
+To wrap this chapter up, the majority translations in German online sources were ‘Philosoph’ and ‘Heiliger’ – an extraordinary persistence in error over a hundred years is now an internet scheme.
+One may find that the timing of the internet revolution was impeccable: the erroneous translations could now spread globally, and the total penetration of Chinese tradition by Western biblical and philosophical propaganda now seemed permanent and irreversible.